POET

 Why is POET Technologies stock surging?

-POET hit an 11-year high reportedly driven by CFO commentary on a "big order roadmap" and new order headlines.
-As detailed above, no SEC filings have been made in the last 60 days to confirm specifics, and the rally appears speculative.
+POET hit an 11-year high on the back of CFO commentary about a "big order roadmap" and new order headlines.
+No SEC filings have been made in the last 60 days to confirm specifics, and the rally appears speculative.

 What is POET Technologies' revenue?

 POET's trailing twelve-month revenue rounds to approximately $0.
-The reported 1,075% revenue growth reflects expansion from an extremely small base, not meaningful scale.
+The reported 1,075% revenue growth reflects expansion from an extremely small base, not actual scale.

 Is POET Technologies profitable?

-No. POET reported negative EPS in each of its last three quarters and has a forward P/E listed as infinite, meaning analysts do not expect profitability in the forward period.
+No. POET reported negative EPS in each of its last three quarters.
+Its forward P/E is listed as infinite, meaning analysts do not expect profitability in the forward period.
 See the earnings breakdown above.

 What is the analyst price target for POET?

 The average analyst price target is $8.20, roughly 84% below the current share price of $15.10.
-As analyzed in this report, the stock is trading well above Wall Street's consensus valuation.
+The stock is trading well above Wall Street's consensus valuation.

 Is POET an AI stock?

 Multiple outlets have framed POET Technologies as an AI infrastructure play.
-However, as detailed above, the company has near-zero revenue and no filed financials to support AI-driven growth claims at its current $2.31 billion valuation.
+But the company has near-zero revenue and no filed financials to support AI-driven growth claims at its current $2.31 billion valuation.